 The goal of current research in the Wiesner group is to combine knowledge about the self-assembly of soft polymeric materials with the functionality of solid-state materials to generate novel hierarchical and multifunctional hybrid materials.
 Research results of the group on the use of blocked copolymers as structure directing agents for inorganic materials suggest that in analogy to biology, the sequence information of higher order blocked synthetic macromolecular architectures may be used to encode information about hierarchical structure of co-assemblies with ceramic or other materials.

-The Dairy Environmental Systems Team works to help dairy farms move toward economic, environmental and social sustainability.
+As part of PRO-DAIRY the Dairy Environmental Systems Team works to help dairy farms move toward energy, economic, environmental and social sustainability.
 Energy use and the potential production of energy from agricultural by-products, principally manure, while reducing the dairy farms environmental impact is a major part of what we do.
 Anaerobic digestion of the high moisture dairy manure to produce a biogas, often augmented with co-digestion of other organic wastes has the potential to reduce greenhouse gases, provide renewable energy, as well as pretreat the effluent stream for additional processes including additional energy extraction, nutrient partitioning and by-product production.

 Professor Wu's research lab studies molecular mechanisms with which cells sense and migrate, using an integrated microsystems engineering and theoretical modeling approach.
 She and her students develop microfluidic systems to provide cells with well-defined and physiologically realistic 3D microenvironments (e.g., chemical gradients, fluid flows, and biomatrices).

 Xing's research work can be loosely categorized into 4 areas, supported by DoD, NSF, SRC and Doe.